Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Numerical experiments

 \subsection{Modularity}

 Next, we demonstrate the flexibility of our method.
-To this end, we study different types of structured sparsity problems arising in neural networks.
+To this end, we study various types of structured sparsity problems that arise in neural networks.
 In these experiments, we focus on demonstrating the broad applicability of our method rather than an exhaustive benchmark comparison.
 Our method supports any form of structured sparsity in neural networks, enabling diverse applications.
 Selected use cases are shown below.
 Further results are presented in \cref{app:further_exp}.